 - You can toggle between the live test results and the indexed results by selecting Google Index or Live Test on the page.

-- To rerun a live test, select the (reload) button on the page, or start a new inspection.
+- To rerun a live test, select the (reload) button on the page.

 - To see details about the page, including a screenshot and HTTP response headers, select View crawled page.

-There is a daily limit of live inspection requests for each property that you own.
+There is a per-property daily limit of live inspections.

 - This is a live test.
 This tool fetches and examines the URL in real time.
 The information shown in the live test can differ from the indexed URL for reasons described below.